wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 6. The platform should also enable data aggregation, which is the foundation of many big-data algorithms, to be implemented with serverless, in which each leaf-level function instance handles a partition of data, and high-level functions summarizes the results from lower level instances.
+   This has two implications.
+First, functions must be able to communicate in a fine-grained manner to each other.
+   Second, the platform should be able to "ship code to data", such that functions are executed on or next to the node where data is physically stored, in order to reduce data movement over the network.